robots-from-jupyter/robotkernel/docs/install.rst

 After refreshing the notebook, it is possible change the kernel to Robot Framework kernel or create a new notebook with Robot Framework kernel.

-For JupyterLab you should also install the companion syntax highlighting and Jupyter widgets support:
+For JupyterLab it is recommended to also install the Robot Framework syntax highlighting and Jupyter widgets support:

 .. code:: bash